- There is much evidence to show that many crop yields are declining in the Philippines and that also there are declining populations of honeybees.

 About the author

 Julian Wright B.Sc.
 M.Phil.
 PGCE is the son of a British farmer.
 He has researched a number of agricultural topics and worked with commercial companies including Dunlop Irrigation Services (part of the Dunlop Plc group), and latterly Romany Software Ltd (a botanical software company).
 As a writer and software developer, amongst other products, he is the author of ‘The Growing Plants Interactive Encyclopedia’ which has many thousands of users in 14 countries.
 He also has a wide teaching experience in a number of schools and universities.
-He is a member of his local English beekeeping society which cultivates Apis mellifera.
 He works and lives mainly in England but he has also worked and lived for periods in France, Belgium, Australia, and in the Philippines.